TACC/Lmod/docs/source/170_hooks.rst

 Hook functions
 --------------

 The following is the list of hooks supported by Lmod.
-Use of these hooks assumes a some familarity with Lmod's code.
 To use these hooks will require some Lua coding expertise and studying how the hooks are used in the Lmod program.